lammps/lammps/doc/src/fix_bond_react.rst

 integer.

 Three physical conditions must be met for a reaction to occur.
-First, a bonding atom pair must be identified within the reaction distance cutoffs.
-Second, the topology surrounding the bonding atom pair must match the topology of the pre-reaction template.
+First, an initiator atom pair must be identified within the reaction distance cutoffs.
+Second, the topology surrounding the initiator atom pair must match the topology of the pre-reaction template.
 Only atom types and bond connectivity are used to identify a valid reaction site (not bond types, etc.).
 Finally, any reaction constraints listed in the map file